vk7061iitb/PCI-App/README.md

 2. **Pavement Condition Index (PCI) Computation**: By processing the collected data, SmartRoads will compute the PCI, providing a quantitative measure of road pavement conditions.

-3. **Database Management**: A central database will be created to store the collected data securely.
+3. **Database Management**: A central database will be created to store the collected data.
 This database will facilitate analysis and decision-making processes.

 4. **Analysis and Decision Making**: With the computed PCI, authorities can make informed decisions regarding budget allocation and road maintenance strategies.
 This will lead to more efficient and effective road infrastructure management.